About Jonny Campbell

 And you've seen the stock price of companies like Atlassian and others slack.
 Companies that have really good software solutions for measuring outputs and measuring work in this way.
 They've risen dramatically in the last month.
 I think you're gonna see more and more companies implementing those in roles that perhaps weren't really designed for this type of working.
 We're gonna have to move to many, many different responsibilities and roles being measured in this way.
 So trust and verify, to me, that's how you do it.

-Moving to our last question, Do you have any sound bites you would like to share with our viewers?
+Moving on to our last question, Do you have any sound bites you would like to share with our viewers?

 I'm more thoughts about what's happening and what they can do.
 To me, if you're working in recruiting or in talent acquisition now is the time to make yourself indispensable.
 I've heard fantastic stories from organizations that told me how their recruiters have been so flexible and helped the organization do other things.
 Recruiters helping other HR colleagues or non HR colleagues whilst they haven't been terribly busy because maybe there haven’t been hiring.